jimvella/java-rpm-example/README.md

 I would like to demystify how to package java services for Fedora, Red Hat and CentOS.
-There are a few build system plugins that I think end up obfuscating what is a fairly straight forward process with the native packaging tool `rpmbuild`.
+There are a few build system plugins that I think end up obfuscating what is a fairly straight forward process with the OS's native packaging tool `rpmbuild`.

 RPM is a great way to streamline deployments and upgrades.
 It enables better configuration management either on its own or in conjunction with YUM, kickstart, puppet or chef.
 [PhoenixSevers](http://martinfowler.com/bliki/PhoenixServer.html) become straight forward.

 ##Build, package and deploy
-    mvn clean install
+    mvn install

 On a distribution set up for rpm packaging